 What to Eat Before a Workout

 If you like to work out in the morning, how’s pizza sound?
 Try these English Muffin Breakfast Pizzas.
 You can even prep them ahead of time for the week and freeze them individually for up to three months.
-If you’re usually craving something sweet in the mornings, this Oatmeal Power Bowl with Peanut Butter Drizzle features high-quality carbs like oats and banana, plus nutrient-packed chia seeds, which are beloved for their anti-inflammatory benefits.
+If you’re usually craving something sweet in the mornings, this Oatmeal Power Bowl with Peanut Butter Drizzle features high-quality carbs like oats and banana, plus nutrient-packed chia seeds.

 What to Eat After a Workout

-- Drink about three cups of water for every pound of weight lost during exercise.
+- Drink about two cups of fluid for every pound of weight lost during exercise.
 That lost weight is mostly water weight that you’re shedding out in sweat.
 Try weighing yourself before and after exercise to get an idea of how much water you've lost.
-Replace that to ensure proper hydration!
+Replace that to ensure proper hydration.

 Sometimes even the easiest recipes feel like too much effort—we totally get it.
-Try a low-carb Spicy Beef Teriyaki or Basil Pesto Chicken Healthy Choice® Grain Free Power Bowls, both of which use a riced cauliflower base instead of a grain and are ready to eat in minutes.
+Try a Spicy Beef Teriyaki or Basil Pesto Chicken Healthy Choice Grain Free Power Bowl, both of which use a riced cauliflower base instead of grain for lower carb counts.
+Plus, they’re ready to eat in minutes.
 Better yet, load up your cart with our Grain-Free Carb Swaps bundle to keep several tasty options within reach.

-Keep a whole rotation of simple dinner options on hand: Use Egg Beaters® Original to make California-Style Omelets–feel free to toss in whatever fresh veggies you have in the fridge for some extra nutritional benefit.
+Keep a whole rotation of simple dinner options on hand: Use Egg Beaters Original to make California-Style Omelets–feel free to toss in whatever fresh veggies you have in the fridge for some extra nutritional benefit.
 Or make a batch of Mediterranean Chicken Pita Pockets, which can be ready in about 30 minutes and are made with a creamy, yogurt-based dill sauce.
 For another hearty sit-down meal following your workout, we love this Tilapia with Black Beans and Corn, which you can make with Birds Eye® Steamfresh® Organic Super Sweet Corn.
-It’s ready in about 20 minutes (try doubling the salsa recipe for a fresh chip dip the next day!).
+It’s ready in about 20 minutes or less and you can double the salsa recipe for a fresh chip dip the next day!